3.5. Best Practices for Using Object Storage¶

 3.5.2.
 Improving Performance of PUT Operations¶

-Object storage supports uploading of objects as large as 5 GB in size with a single PUT request.
-Upload performance can be improved, however, by splitting large objects into pieces and uploading them concurrently with multipart upload API.
-This approach will divide the load between multiple OS services.
+Object storage supports uploading objects as large as 5 GB per single PUT request (5 TB via multipart upload).
+Upload performance can be improved by splitting large objects into pieces and uploading them concurrently (thus dividing the load between multiple OS services) with multipart upload API.

 It is recommended to use multipart uploads for objects larger than 5 MB.